Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Why Asphalt Shingle Recycling Is an Eco-Friendly Solution in Wisconsin

 Asphalt is the most recycled material in the world.
-Unlike concrete, which cures chemically, asphalt simply heats and cools, making it easy to reuse with no loss in performance.
+Unlike concrete, which cures chemically, asphalt simply heats and cools, making it easy to reuse without loss of performance.
 Recycling asphalt shingles reduces the need for energy-intensive virgin materials, making it one of the most eco-friendly roofing disposal options available at scale.

 Recycled shingles help reduce the demand for virgin asphalt binder and aggregate, both of which are energy-intensive to produce.
 And modern asphalt mixes are built to handle Wisconsin’s freeze-thaw cycles, so recycled content doesn’t mean lower quality.